rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

   ### Software Version Group

   ######
-  The node that represents the major version of software is `SOFTWARE_VERSION_GROUP`.
+  The node that represents the version group that software belongs to is `SOFTWARE_VERSION_GROUP`.
   Software version group is used to categorize the software when the version is part of version group that may or may not have a major version.

   Returns software version group information